coecms/WRF/README.md

 ```
 ./run_compile
 ```
 If you want more aggressive optimisation options on Cascade Lake nodes, please refer to the help for the option to use depending on the version you are using.
+Note that using more optimisation will result in a faster code at the expense of reproducibility of results.

 The configure step will be run interactively with the output on your screen, then the compilation step will be submitted to the express queue automatically.